 If you remember anything from Calculus (not a trivial feat), it might have something to do with optimization.
-Finding the best numerical solution to a given problem is an important part of many branches in mathematics, and Machine Learning is no exception.
-Optimizers, combined with their cousin the Loss Function, are the key pieces that enable Machine Learning to work for your data.
+Finding the best numerical solution to a given problem is an important part of many branches in mathematics, and machine learning (ML) is no exception.
+Optimizers, combined with their cousin the loss function, are the key pieces that enable machine learning to work for your data.

 We’ve previously dealt with the loss function, which is a mathematical way of measuring how wrong your predictions are.

 During the training process, we tweak and change the parameters (weights) of our model to try and minimize that loss function, and make our predictions as correct and optimized as possible.
 But how exactly do you do that?
 How do you change the parameters of your model, by how much, and when?

 This is where optimizers come in.
 They tie together the loss function and model parameters by updating the model in response to the output of the loss function.
 In simpler terms, optimizers shape and mold your model into its most accurate possible form by futzing with the weights.
 The loss function is the guide to the terrain, telling the optimizer when it’s moving in the right or wrong direction.

 For a useful mental model, you can think of a hiker trying to get down a mountain with a blindfold on.
 It’s impossible to know which direction to go in, but there’s one thing she can know: If she’s going down (making progress) or going up (losing progress).
 Eventually, if she keeps taking steps that lead her downwards, she’ll reach the base.

 Similarly, it’s impossible to know what your model’s weights should be right from the start.
 But with some trial and error based on the loss function (whether the hiker is descending), you can end up getting there eventually.